Supaul district: History

-Supaul, which was previously a part of Saharsa district, is now part of the Mithila region.
+Supaul is part of the Mithila region.
 Mithila first gained prominence after being settled by Indo-Aryan people, who established the Mithila Kingdom (also called Kingdom of the Videhas).

 During the late Vedic period (c.
 1100–500 BCE), Videha, along with Kuru and Pañcāla, became one of the major political and cultural centres of South Asia.
 The kings of the Videha Kingdom were called Janakas.

 The Videha Kingdom was later incorporated into the Vajjika League, which had its capital in the city Vaishali, which is also in Mithila.

+Supaul district has been referred to as the fishery area (Matasya Kshetra) in Hindu mythology in ancient times.

+It was previously a part of Saharsa district.

 Geography

 Supaul district occupies 2425 km2 and is bounded by Nepal to the north, Araria district to the east, Madhepura and Saharsa districts to the south, and Madhubani district to the west.
 Supaul district is a part of Kosi division.
 The Kosi River flows through the district, which is regularly affected when it floods.
+Supaul district has an average elevation of 62 metres (203 ft) above sea level, with elevations ranging from 42 metres (138 ft) to 106 metres (348 ft).